ERA Research Outputs

 The following examples are likely to be ineligible for submission under this subcategory:

-- submissions to public inquires and consultations, including goverment or parliamentary inquiries;
+- submissions to public inquires and consultations, including government or parliamentary inquiries;

 - policy blogs or online commentaries/articles; and